apertamono/nerdy-naming-schemes/README.md

 # Thematic lists of names in Dutch

 This is a collection of thematic word lists that you could use to name a dozen or a few hundred files, servers or variables if it doesn't matter what they're called.
-I read somewhere that you're a bad programmer if you give variables random names, but since I'm a bad programmer who didn't do Computer Science, I don't really know which legit use cases there are.
+I read somewhere that you're a bad programmer if you give variables random names, but I don't really know which legit use cases there are.
 And I don't have to know - that's the beauty of open source.

 Anyway, this collection didn't start in an office.
 Do you remember playing **Sid Meier's Alpha Centauri**?
 One of the things that made it an epic game was the characters of the faction leaders, *divided not by nationality, but by ideology*.
 The city names, on the other hand, were not as distinctive.
 It felt like they were all created by a 19th-century poet.
 And I needed more names on big maps.
 So I created my own city names, using semantic domains that seemed suitable for each faction.